We are building the community to win `.agent` so the agentic web stays open to everyone.

 The world we are building with `.agent`.

-Picture an internet where agents carry clear, portable names that work in email, APIs, logs, and contracts.
-Names you can share, verify, and move across platforms without losing context or reputation.
+Picture an internet where agents carry clear, recognizable names that work in email, APIs, logs, and contracts.
+Names that tell you who built them and who's accountable.

 Personal roots